leolian003/Airflow-Redshift-ETL/readme.md

 ### Launch the ETL workflow (DAG)

 1. After `airflow` package is installed, copy `dag` folder in this repo to the `$AIRFLOW_HOME` directory (~/airflow by default in Mac os).
-2. go to `dag/ETL-redshiftDW-dag.pg`, in the first few lines,find code `sys.path.insert(1,'/PATH/CONTAINS/PLUGINS')`.
+2. Go to `dag/ETL-redshiftDW-dag.pg`, in the first few lines,find code `sys.path.insert(1,'/PATH/CONTAINS/PLUGINS')`.
 Replace the `/PATH/CONTAINS/PLUGINS` with the absolute path that contains `plugins` folder in this repo.
     * **This is a workaround, as for some reason Airflow cannot access my custom operators in the [normal way](https://airflow.apache.org/docs/stable/howto/custom-operator.html).
 Will fix it in the next version.**
-3. go to airflow web UI and trigger DAG `ETL-redshiftDW`.
+3. Go to airflow web UI and trigger DAG `ETL-redshiftDW`.
 ![trigger](img/trigger-dag.png)
 3.1 Alternatively, turn on the DAG so that it will be triggered for each scheduled interval.
 (1 hr in this case)
 ![turnon](turn-on.png)
-4. click on the dag to monitor the workflow process from a `tree view`.
+4. Click on the dag to monitor the workflow process from a `tree view`.
 ![monitor](img/monitor.png)
-5. if a problem is raised, click on the color square corresponding to the failed task on the `tree view`, and then click on `View log` to debug.
+5. If a problem is raised, click on the color square corresponding to the failed task on the `tree view`, and then click on `View log` to debug.
 ![tree](img/tree-view.png)
 ![log](img/view-log.png)